Kisangani massacre: Looting and killings

 Just after the Mutiny ended, the RCD began a harsh crackdown on the city.
 By noon of May 14 the mutiny had ended, mass looting, rapes, and killings were common.
 Civilians were oftentimes robbed in the street, told to hand over their valuables and money or be killed.
-RDC and Rwandan soldiers went from house to house looting radios, vehicles, TV, Animals, and anything else that had value.
+RDC and Rwandan soldiers went from house to house looting radios, vehicles, TV, animals, and anything else that had value.
 Civilians were forced at gunpoint to carry stolen items.

 On Tshopo bridge an unknown number of people were summarily executed, Commanders and other leaders of the mutiny were forced to be killed by their own men and were thrown over thee bridge into the Tshopo river below.
 Bodies were cut open and filled with stones so they would sink to the bottom.
 According to one report more the 100 people were killed at the bridge, another witness claimed that 63 RCD soldiers that had participated in the Mutiny and an unknown number of police had been executed.

 Near the end of the mutiny, Commander Ibuka ordered all police to return to their positions.
-Commander Ibuka was later executed, RCD forces took it upon themselves to try and discover who deserted their post or were part of the mutiny.
-At camp Ketele an unknown number of police were taken to an uninhabited area and executed.
-On May 14 about a dozen police were executed at Bangboka airport and again on May 15, 13 captured policemen that had supposedly deserted their post were taken to a mass grave and executed.
+He was later executed, RCD forces took it upon themselves to try and discover who deserted their post or were part of the mutiny.
+At Camp Ketele an unknown number of police were taken to an uninhabited area and executed.
+On May 14, about a dozen police were executed at Bangboka Airport and again on May 15, 13 captured policemen that had supposedly deserted their post were taken to a mass grave and executed.
 At a Unibra brewery two soldiers were executed.